Hudson Hawk: Betty Jo Biarski? I can get you an address on that if you want.

 "... how long will they give me to think it over?"

 - In the movie Too Many Crooks, a gang attempts to kidnap a businessman's daughter only to end up with his wife.
 When they try to ransom her back, he announces that he doesn't want her.
-This so infuriates the wife that she takes control of the gang and uses it to extract revenge on her husband.
+This so infuriates the wife that she takes control of the gang and uses it to exact revenge on her husband.

 - In The Red Green Show movie Duct Tape Forever, the villain who kidnaps Harold worries that this might be Red's reaction.
 It's not.